Updated February 2019

 You can technically fold it with the seats on, but it’s pretty unwieldy.
 In the folding department, strollers like the Britax B-Ready and the City Mini GT make the Donkey look a bit silly in comparison.

 * If you never have to fold the stroller, this is a moot point for you.

-Bottom line: The Donkey is an innovative side-by-side with a nice ride, a sharp look, and incredible storage space (in singles mode ONLY).
-As a double, it’s still narrow and nimble, but the small seats won’t last you more than 3-4 years — and the storage is average.
+Bottom line: The Donkey is an innovative side-by-side with a nice ride, a sharp look, and good storage space.
+As a double, it’s still narrow and nimble, but the small seats won’t last you more than 3-4 years.
 The folding is sloppy, so I would personally expect more for this price.

 But for those seeking high style, a narrower side-by-side to easily get through doorways, and the need to handle challenging terrain, such as sand or snow, the Bugaboo Donkey2 is, in fact, a good pick.
 Is it worth nearly 3x the price of the Mountain Buggy Duet?
 My opinion is no, but if the cool style and double rear-facing are worth it to you, I’ll think you’ll be quite happy with it!